microsoftgraph/security-api-solutions/Samples/MISP/README.md

 `passiveOnly = False`

 ### Days to Expire
-This field is needed to specify how long it should take for Threat Indicators pushed to Microsoft Graph API to expire.
+This property is used to specify the amount of days the records will expire in Microsoft Security Graph API.
+The default value for days to expire is 30.

 `days_to_expire = 5`